vu-huzy/team7-hospital-patient-manager/README.md

 ### 3. Configure Environment

-Create .env file bu .env.examples ( please to use your password )
+Create .env file by .env.examples ( please to use your password )

 ```env
 DB_HOST=localhost